ashn-dot-dev/lumpy/examples/minimalist-game-framework/assets/README.md

 https://creativecommons.org/licenses/by/4.0/

-File has been modified to remove a pop at the beginning of the track, add a fad-out at the end of the track, and has been re-exported as an Ogg file.
+File has been modified to remove a pop at the beginning of the track, add a fade-out at the end of the track, and has been re-exported as an Ogg file.
 ```

 ```